Jayboy628/Healthcare-Metrics-Project/README.md

-# Healthcare Metrics Project
+# Healthcare Metrics Project Walkthrough: End-to-End Data Pipeline with AWS, Snowflake & DBT

-## Project Overview
+## 🎯 Project Objective: Build a Data Engineering/Analytics pipeline using healthcare CSV files, calculate key metrics, and present insights via an interactive dashboard.
-**Objective**: Build a Data Engineering/Analytics pipeline using healthcare CSV files, calculate key metrics, and present insights via an interactive dashboard.
+**Process**: To design and deploy a complete data engineering pipeline that ingests data from Google Drive, processes it using AWS services, transforms it with DBT, and analyzes it in Jupyter Lab.

 ---